 There are so many obstacles to growing your small business.
 Having enough money to launch, having the time to plan, and managing the stress that comes along with being an entrepreneur is near the top of the list.
 Cash flow still stands to be the most important factor is enabling or stalling your business growth.
 When nearly all failed businesses cite cash flow as a reason, you cannot lose sight of managing your cash flow.
+Here is why you should focus on improving your cash flow.

 - Meeting payroll